OE ELECTRICS LIMITED STANDARD TERMS AND CONDITIONS OF SUPPLY (Download PDF)

 13.5 Any waiver by the Company of any breach of, or any default under, any provision of the Contract by the Buyer will not be deemed a waiver of any subsequent breach or default and will in no way affect the other terms of the Contract.

-13.6 The parties to this Agreement do not intend that any of its terms will be enforceable by virtue of the Contracts (Rights of Third Parties) Act 1999 by any person not a party to it.
+13.6 The parties to this Agreement do not intend that any of its terms will be enforceable by any person not a party to it; the Company and Buyer are the only intended beneficiaries of this document and there are specifically no third party beneficiaries.

-14.1.1 (in case of communications to the Company) if delivered by hand, post or airmail to its above address or such changed address as shall be notified to the Buyer by the Company, if sent by facsimile or email transmission, to such facsimile number or email address notified to the Buyer by the Company; or
+14.1.1 (in case of communications to the Company) if delivered by hand or Overnight Delivery to its above address or such changed address as shall be notified to the Buyer by the Company, if sent by facsimile or email transmission, to such facsimile number or email address notified to the Buyer by the Company; or

-14.1.2 (in case of communications to the Buyer), if delivered by hand, post or airmail, to the registered office of the addressee (if it is a company) or (in any other case) to any address of the Buyer set out in any document which forms part of this Contract or such other address as shall be notified to the Company by the Buyer.
+14.1.2 (in case of communications to the Buyer), if delivered by hand or Overnight Delivery, to the registered office of the addressee (if it is a company) or (in any other case) to any address of the Buyer set out in any document which forms part of this Contract or such other address as shall be notified to the Company by the Buyer.
 If sent by facsimile or email transmission, to such facsimile number or email address notified to the Company by the Buyer.

 14.2 Communications shall be deemed to have been received: